Brigid Goddess and Her Beautiful Celtic History

 You’ve probably heard of Brigid, the Celtic Goddess of fire, poetry, and healing, but what do you really know about her?
 Brigid is an intriguing and fascinating goddess with a rich and beautiful history.

-Although Brigid’s origins, mythology, and stories can be complex, my goal is to bring together these aspects to create a broader view of who this Goddess genuinely is; multifaceted and complex.
+Although Brigid’s origins, mythology, and stories can be complex, my goal is to bring together these aspects to create a broader view of this multidimensional Goddess.
 This will help you uncover and personally connect with Brigid and incorporate her into your spiritual practice.

 Please note that I make every effort to ensure this information is correct and accurate through my own experiences and referencing sources throughout AND at the bottom of this article.